 The cave was made for touring, with easy access, beautiful lights effects and good organisation and explanations from the tour guide.
 Some rooms have sculptures framed on the wall (I am not sure how to call them) showing us stories about champagne from years and years ago; that was interesting!

-Without a car, I was limited to visit only one winery during my short visit to Reims.
+Without a car, I was limited to visiting only one winery during my short visit to Reims.
 If you want to see more, I recommend joining a tour to optimise your visit and check out more than one Champagne winery in one day.
 Click here to view tours from Paris* or here to view tours from the town centre*.

 If you’re keen to stay longer than just one day, I recommend choosing a hotel in Reims City Centre, as I find it was the most interesting and charming area.
 Click here to view availabilities*.

 Have you been to Reims?
 What cave did you visit?
 Please leave a comment below to share your experience!